 Intranets in the Legal World

 In a legal environment, time and money go hand and hand.
 What is a billable hour without the relevant documents, information and content?
 The answer to that is an unsatisfied client and a waste of time.
 Lawyers want to maximize their amount of billable hours while at the same time, a client is expecting each hour he or she pays for to be worth their money.
 In this situation, both parties will benefit from proper preparation on the lawyer’s part.
-However when it comes to legal matters, copious amounts of information is needed to be collected, organized, and in many cases related to a team of lawyers for the sake of a clear and coherent strategy.
-In the ideal circumstance information is easily accessible to a lawyer, therefore taking as little time as possible to prepare all that is needed for an efficient billable hour and overall successful strategy.
+However, when it comes to legal matters, copious amounts of information is needed to be collected, organized, and in many cases, related to a team of lawyers for the sake of a clear and coherent strategy.
+In an ideal situation, information is easily accessible to a lawyer, therefore taking as little time as possible to prepare all that is needed for an efficient billable hour and overall successful strategy.

 A law firm benefits from an intranet portal as all documents are stored safely and securely within the company’s firewall.
 Unfortunately, with data overload and cumulative sprawl in a firm’s intranet, difficulties arise as lawyers try to navigate through their portals to find necessary documents and information.
-Such roadblocks increase the amount of preparation time and in turn decrease the amount of billable hours.
-Within the wide range of advanced metrics that Cardiolog Analytics has to offer, there are several metrics that will save intranet users valuable time, by increasing the portal’s usability, organizing and prioritizing the intranet’s database and helping lawyers and or teams of lawyers stay up to date in regards to strategy.
-Overall these metrics identify the kinks within the intranet and offer insights on how exactly to straighten them out.
+Such roadblocks increase the amount of preparation time and in turn decrease the number of billable hours.
+Within the wide range of advanced metrics that CardioLog Analytics has to offer, there are several metrics that will save intranet users valuable time by increasing the portal’s usability, organizing and prioritizing the intranet’s database and helping lawyers and or teams of lawyers stay up to date in regards to strategy.
+Overall, these metrics identify the kinks within the intranet and offer insights on how exactly to straighten them out.

 Enhancing Intranet Usability